department-of-veterans-affairs/vets-website/src/platform/forms-system/src/js/validate-config/README.md

 If the `formConfig` contains an error introduced by a developer, the validation function should throw an `Error` with a description of the error and what to do to fix it.

-If the configuration does not contian an error, the validation function should do nothing.
+If the configuration does not contain an error, the validation function should do nothing.
 No return value is needed.